-The police must get a warrant, or satisfy one of the exceptions to the warrant requirement, before conducting a search of your person.
+The police must get a warrant, or satisfy one of the before conducting a search of your person.
 One such exception permits a warrantless search if a person is lawfully arrested.
 As explained below, the odor of marijuana is not a sufficient basis to arrest an individual.
 Another exception to the warrant requirement allows a limited “frisk” for weapons based on a reasonable expectation that the individual is armed.
 This is not the same as a search for contraband.
 The odor of marijuana does not give police a justification to search you.

 Police May Not Arrest A You Based Only on a Smell of Marijuana.

 “In order to lawfully arrest someone for possession of marijuana, the law enforcement officer must have probable cause to believe the arrestee possesses a criminal amount of marijuana, i.e., ten grams or more.
 A law enforcement officer cannot determine by the odor of marijuana alone the quantity of marijuana, if any, someone possesses.
 Therefore, the mere odor of marijuana does not create probable cause to believe an arrestee possesses a criminal amount of that substance.”
 Rasherd Lewis v.
 State of Maryland, No. 44, September Term, 2019.